nrapopor/docker-backupc/README.md

 * execute `make`
   - this will list the available targets and variables that can be overwritten
-* execute `make kill`
+* execute `make stop`
-  - this will stop a running container
+  - this will stop a running container and clean up the default folders
 * execute `make clean`
-  - this will call kill and clean up the default folders
+  - this will call stop running container and clean up the default folders
-     + WARNING: do not run this (or any targets that will trigger this) if you overwrote the `tmp_configpath` and/or `tmp_datapath` with folders that point to the 'real' configuration and/or data folders.
 * execute `make build`
-  - this will call clean and (re)build the container
-     + (with default, initialy empty, empty backup and config folders)
+  - this will call clean and (re)build the container (with default, empty backup and config folders)
 * execute  `make run`
-  - this will call build and launch the container
+  - this will call build and launch the container (with default, empty backup and config folders)
 * execute `make preserve`
-  - this make a backup of the default config folders as `backuppc-$containername.<date time>.tar.gz` archive under your id
+  - this make a backup of the default config folders as `backuppc-$containername.<date time>.tar.gz` archive under your id (expects at least`make run` as a prerequisite )
-      + WARNING: expects that `make run` was executed and not followed with a `clean` or `build`, `kill` is OK, it does not delete the default folders
-      + I would not recommend doing this with a mult-terabyte 'real' data folder ...
 * execute  `make enter`
   - this will call run
   - list out the logs